 “Woahhhhhh,” Mario said.
 “What did he just do?”.

-Jay-Jay Okocha‘s dribble masterpiece and goal against Oliver Kahn indeed, ignited Mario Gomez’s interest to start a career football.
-Mario Gomez despite Idolizing Okocha had to choose a player who reflects his on-field garden football personality to idolize.
+Mario Gomez, despite Idolizing Okocha, had to choose a player who reflects his on-field garden football personality to idolize.
 In his words…

 I wanted to be Romario.
 But as I got older, I realised that the type of striker that I wanted to be wasn’t exactly the type of striker that I could be.
 I was bigger and stronger than all the boys i had played with, so I became more of a true number nine on the pitch.